Geneva Golden Tornadoes football: DeMarco years (1993–2025)

-NAIA power (1993-2006)
+NAIA power (1993–2006)

 Geno DeMarco took over the Geneva College program in 1993.
-In his first season as head coach, the school's leader in all-time wins, led Geneva to a 4-5 record.
-The following year, the GTs improved to 6-3.
+In his first season as head coach, the school's leader in all-time wins, led Geneva to a 4–5 record.
+The following year, the Golden Tornadoes improved to 6–3.
 In 1995, the DeMarco led Golden Tornadoes made it back to NAIA playoffs.
-After an impressive 9-1 regular season, Geneva fell to Malone University in the first round of the playoffs.
+After an impressive 9–1 regular season, Geneva fell to Malone University in the first round of the playoffs.
 Both loses that season came against Malone, and were also by one point.
-Geneva again lost in the first round of the playoffs in 1996, going 7-3.
+Geneva again lost in the first round of the playoffs in 1996, going 7–3.
 In 1997, the Golden Tornadoes, following an opening day loss, won eleven straight games, including a win in the first round of the playoffs.

-In 1998, Geneva won eight games, including the NCCAA Victory Bowl against Maranatha Baptist.
-The 1999 team also posted an 8-3 record and a second victory in the Victory Bowl.
+In 1998, Geneva won eight games, including the NCCAA Victory Bowl against Maranatha Baptist Bible College.
+The 1999 team also posted an 8–3 record and a second victory in the Victory Bowl.
 A third Victory Bowl was won in 2002, and a fourth in 2003.
-The 2005 GTs were the last Geneva College team to go to the NAIA playoffs.
-The team finished the regular season 8-3 before losing in the first round against Georgetown College (Kentucky).
-2006 was the last season in which Geneva College was a member of the NAIA.
+The 2005 Golden Tornadoes were the last Geneva team to go to the NAIA playoffs.
+The team finished the regular season 8–3 before losing in the first round against Georgetown College.
+The 2006 season would be the last Geneva was a member of the NAIA.